facelessuser/coloraide/docs/src/markdown/demos/index.md

 Use ColorAide to pick a color in any of the color spaces available.
 ACES color spaces have been arbitrarily limited has they have ginormous headroom.

+All results, from any color space, are gamut mapped to the detected display gamut (sRGB, Display P3, or Rec.
+2020), but you can force lower gamuts that fit inside your detected gamut as well.
+Larger gamuts than the detected gamut will be unavailable.

 [Try it out](./colorpicker.html)

 ## Interactive 3D Color Space Models